berthubert/trifecta/README.md

 A post can contain multiple images.
 Each image can have a caption, and each post a title.

-Posts can be public or not, or have a timelimit on their public visibility (not yet hooked up in the UI).
+Posts can be public or not, or have a timelimit on their public visibility.
+As owner of a post you can extend or change this limit.

 # Known problems

- * UI is clunky
+ * UI is still somewhat clunky
  * You can't change your password yet
  * Login emails not yet implemented
  * Security is probably not yet where it should be